jackokring/KRTPluginADemo/docs/index.md

 I think a 1V by 1V square on `SPD` and `SKW` should do it.
 Try [morph](https://github.com/jackokring/KRTPluginADemo/blob/master/morph.vcv) for this module.

 A 5V by 5V modulation square with +6dB ins (20V) gives quite a range.
+The filter is now fixed, and the wise will notice the higher damped filter pole pair ordering comes second in the series, so that the hard clamping smooths a little `DRV` on high Q in the first pole pair.
+Origionally this was just basic noise control principals, but is better.

 **RD** no sh*t this thing can be nice.
 I prefere it to `A`.
 It has some purity of access to unmodulated wants, while showing what can be done without excursion resonance.